LooksRare/looksrare-sdk/doc/guide.md

 The `signMakerOrder` function is a helper used on LooksRare to trigger an EIP-712 signature on our supported wallets.

-`ethersProvider` is just a placeholder, for more details on how to get a provider from a wallet checkout this guide [Ethers - Web3Provider](https://docs.ethers.io/v5/getting-started/#getting-started--connecting)
+`ethersProvider` is just a placeholder, for more details on how to get a provider from a wallet check out this guide [Ethers - Web3Provider](https://docs.ethers.io/v5/getting-started/#getting-started--connecting)

 ```ts
 import { BigNumber } from "ethers";